 The Rohingya Muslims of Myanmar are living under extremely appalling circumstances.
 The dictatorial government of Myanmar has deliberately neglected their ordeal and the international community is overlooking their suffering.
 Is it in compliance with our human values to remain indifferent and apathetic to this unspeakable tragedy?
 The Western mass media are run by a number of Islamophobes associated with the Israeli lobby.
 Isn’t it our duty to stand up and protest their indifference to the suffering of Myanmar Muslims?

 Posted by Kourosh Ziabari on July 20, 2012, With 0 Reads, Filed under Asia, World.
 You can follow any responses to this entry through the RSS 2.0.
-Both comments and pings are currently closed.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.